Shazwazza/Articulate/docker/README.md

 ```

 `docker/help.md` is the canonical command and option reference.
 The rest of this
 page documents runtime behavior, credentials, and direct Compose use.
+Examples
+use POSIX shell syntax; in PowerShell, replace `export NAME='value'` with
+`$env:NAME = 'value'`.

 Full smoke tests use `ARTICULATE_TEST_SITE_CLIENT_SECRET` (defaults are applied if unset via `Env.RequireSecret()`).